 Notes

-The muffins will keep at room temperature for 1 - 2 days, tightly covered.
+(2) The muffins will keep in a storage container at room temperature for 2 - 4 days (or 1 - 2 days with fruit added).
 For longer storage, the muffins can be frozen for up to 3 months.

-The nutrition information below is an estimate provided by an online nutrition calculator and does not include the optional coarse sugar.
+The nutrition information below is an estimate only, provided by an online nutrition calculator.
+It includes low-fat buttermilk, and without the optional coarse sugar.
 The nutrition counts of your dish will vary based on the brand, type, and exact amounts of ingredients used.
 This nutrition estimate should not be considered a substitute for professional medical, health, or nutritional advice.
 See our full disclosure policy.

 Nutrition